Renting vs. Buying a House: Advantages & Disadvantages

 Maintenance Delegation

 When you rent, you aren’t responsible for paying for or performing maintenance or repairs.
-If anything breaks or needs attention, you can call your landlord or property manager and don’t have to worry about the issue further.
+If anything breaks or needs attention, you can call your landlord or property manager and don’t have to worry about unexpected repair costs.

 Renting Cons